C++ Modules (C++20)

 4. Module Partitions

-Large modules can be split into partitions — submodules that share the parent module's name.
+- Large modules split into partitions — submodules sharing the parent's name.

 // math-trig.cppm